preciofishbone/OmniaDocs/team-collaboration/site-directory/index.rst

 An owner of a site can decide to show the site in the Site Directory even for users that has no access, using the setting "Make public in Site Directory", available in "Team Site Quick Edit".

-Office 365 team sites that are created with Omnia functionality are also shown in the list.
-Important to remember is that properties must be set when the Office 365 site is created.
-There's no options for editing properties for Office 365 team sites.
+Office 365 team sites that are created with Omnia site templates are also shown in the list.

-The user can view the list for all sites or for a certin type of site (a "type" is all sites created from a certain site template).
+The user can view the list for all sites or for a certain type of site (a "type" is all sites created from a certain site template).

 .. image:: sitedirectory-new.png

-The user can search for sites using part of, or the whole, names.
-Note that upper and lower case apply.
-Here's a search example for "Commun":
+The user can search for sites using the site title.

 .. image:: site-directory-search.png